espressif/esp-idf/docs/en/api-reference/peripherals/spi_slave.rst

 The spi_slave driver
 ^^^^^^^^^^^^^^^^^^^^^

 The spi_slave driver allows using the HSPI and/or VSPI peripheral as a full-duplex SPI slave.
-It can make use of DMA to send/receive transactions of arbitrary length.
+It can send/receive transactions within 64 bytes, or make use of DMA to send/receive transactions longer than that.
+However, there are some `known issues <spi_dma_known_issues>`_ when the DMA is enabled.

 Terminology
 ^^^^^^^^^^^